CaderIdris/GCARE-OPCN3/README.md

 ![Run Setup Script](Images/Setup/04%20-%20Run%20Setup%20Script.png)

-#### Optional Step 4A:
+#### _(Optional)_ Step 5: Extra features
 The repository also contains __GCARE-extras.sh__.
 This script is specifically for the GCARE use case though others may find it useful.
-It currently creates a shortcut on the desktop to __run.sh__, allowing the program to easily be initialised using a touchscreen.
+It currently performs the following functions:
+- Creates a shortcut on the desktop, initialising the program.
+There are currently some issues and in some cases the shortcut requires manual intervention to 'Allow Launching'
+- Creates an autorun script in `~/.profile`, running the program on login

 1. `cd ~/Documents/GCARE-OPCN3` (or whichever directory the repository has been saved in)
 2. `ls` lists all files in the directory, this allows you to check the GCARE-extras file is present.